Fantomas42/django-blog-zinnia/docs/compatibility.rst

 .. versionchanged:: 0.10

-Backward incompatibilities with django v1.2.x due to :
+Backward incompatibilities with Django v1.2.x due to :

 * Migration to the class-based generic views.
 * Intensive usage of :mod:`django.contrib.staticfiles`.